kiara-lasch/Workshop_KGL/README.md

 # Physical Solution Space (PSS) Model
-The Physical Solution Space (PSS) model calculates which adaptation measures are physically feaisble for implemententation in deltas, based on the unique physical characteristics of the deltas.
+The Physical Solution Space (PSS) model calculates which adaptation measures are physically feasible for implementation in deltas, based on the unique physical characteristics of the deltas.
 This code runs for a global dataset of 769 deltas, but a sample dataset containing 30 deltas is provided here.

 ## Dependencies
 - Python v3.12.4